memoryofavoyage/learning-journal/README.md

 i've sorted out what i'm going to do for each tutorial. i've started on my first tutorial. i did need a bit of assistance on making the scripts.

+29/10/2024
+my friend isaac is sick today. :-( i hope my unity project saved properly on one drive. it did. we just did our stand up meeting. and with paul's help i finished my first tutorial. starting on my second one.